Arthur Holly Compton studying his research.

 100 Years of the Compton Effect

-Arthur Holly Compton (September 10, 1892 – March 15, 1962) was an American physicist who conducted groundbreaking research in Eads Hall here at Washington University in the 1920s.
+Arthur Holly Compton (September 10, 1892 – March 15, 1962) was an American physicist who conducted groundbreaking research on WashU’s Eads Hall in the 1920s.

 As head of the Department of Physics in 1922, Compton conducted x-ray scattering experiments demonstrating electromagnetic radiation’s particle nature.
 The idea that light had both wave and particle properties was not readily accepted at the time.